-Why Saying ‘No’ is Part of Marianna Hewitt’s Self-Care Routine
+Why Saying No Is Part of Marianna Hewitt’s Self-Care Routine

 On Her Pampering Products

-I am obsessed with my jade roller; you can find them for under $15 on Amazon and it really helps.
-I tend to clench my jaw and hold stress in my face, so it relieves any tension, while also giving me skincare benefits.
-I love to scrub in the shower and Kopari is one of my favorite exfoliators.
-Afterwards, my skin feels so smooth because they have coconut oil in it, so it’s exfoliating and hydrating at the same time.
+I am obsessed with my jade roller; you can find them for under $15 on Amazon, and it really helps.
+I tend to clench my jaw and hold stress in my face, so it relieves any tension, while also giving me skin-care benefits.
+I love to scrub in the shower, and Kopari is one of my favorite exfoliators.
+Afterward, my skin feels so smooth because they have coconut oil in it, so it’s exfoliating and hydrating at the same time.
 I also cannot live without Summer Fridays Jet Lag Mask because it really gives my skin everything it needs when it’s dry and exhausted.

 MORE: Hilary Duff on Self-Care and the Ultimate Day Off